shinyay/spring-rsocket-client-gs/README.md

 }
 ```

-#### `Spring Shell`
+### Spring Shell
-Users of the Spring Shell project can easily build a full featured shell ( aka command line) application by depending on the Spring Shell jars and adding their own commands (which come as methods on spring beans).
-Creating a command line application can be useful e.g. to interact with your project's REST API, or to work with local file content.
+Users of the Spring Shell project can easily build a full featured shell application by depending on the Spring Shell jars and adding their own commands (which come as methods on spring beans).

+#### `@ShellComponent`
+a variation of @Component that is used to restrict the set of classes that are scanned for candidate commands

 ## Features